 And then to close the lesson we did an exit ticket – a little different than usual.
 I asked all of the students to identify 1 kid in their grade that they believed might be feeling a little invisible and to write 1 thing they would do to help that person feel less invisible.
 Note: I had a few students ask me if they could write themselves.
 I gave them the go ahead but asked them to identify what they could do to help themselves be less invisible.

 To be honest, this cohort of students are pretty naturally inclusive, and there are a large number of them whose kindness steers them towards being intentional about including others as well.
 That means this lesson was much more developmental and preventative than most of my lessons, which tend to address an existing issue.
 This lesson went really well, but I’m excited to do it again with a group that might be needing this in a different way.

-You can find all the pieces and parts to this lesson ready-made on TpT by clicking below:
+You can find all the pieces and parts to this lesson ready-made in my shop by clicking below: